Christian Homeschool Subjects - Read-Alouds

-But there are other reasons for classifying a book as a Read-Aloud.
+But there are other reasons for classifying a homeschool reading book as a Read-Aloud.

 Some Read-Alouds require deeper understanding of "the way things are"--in life in general or in a specific area.
 Others are emotionally charged enough that we figure you ought to be "right there" to help debrief your children.